geopandas/geopandas/README.md

 ![Example 2](doc/source/gallery/test_buffer.png)

 GeoPandas objects also know how to plot themselves.
 GeoPandas uses [matplotlib](http://matplotlib.org) for plotting.
-To generate a plot of our `GeoSeries`, use:
+To generate a plot of a `GeoSeries`, use:

     >>> g.plot()